haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-index.md

 	bin/magento indexer:info

-For example, to change only the category products and product categories indexers to update on schedule, enter
+例如， to change only the category products and product categories indexers to update on schedule, enter

 	bin/magento indexer:set-mode schedule catalog_category_product catalog_product_category